xubodhu/MAF/README.md

 - Download the data from [jefferyYu](https://github.com/jefferyYu/UMT).

-- Follow the link provided by [jefferyYu](https://github.com/jefferyYu/UMT) to download the pre-trained ResNet-152 from   to the folder resnet.
+- Follow the link provided by [jefferyYu](https://github.com/jefferyYu/UMT) to download the pre-trained ResNet-152 to the folder resnet.

 ```bash